metabase/metabase/docs/configuring-metabase/settings.md

 ## Site URL

 The site URL is the web address that people use to access your Metabase instance.
 Make sure to include `http://` or `https://` to make sure it’s reachable.
+This feature is only available for self-hosted Metabases.

+## Custom homepage

+Admins can pick a dashboard to serve as a homepage.
+If people lack permissions to view the selected dashboard, Metabase will redirect them to the default home page.

-### Redirect to HTTPS
+## Redirect to HTTPS

 By default, Metabase is served over HTTP.